usmanashrf/batch63-cloud-native-modern-python-classwork/03-python-programming/readme.md

 # 2. Data Types in Python

-## 2.1 Primitive Data Types
+## 2.1  Data Types

-Primitive Types are the kind of data that can be stored in computer's memory.
-In Python, primitive types are the most basic data types that are built into the language.
+Those kinds of data can be stored in the computer's memory.
+In Python, primitive types are the most basic data types built into the language.

 - String -> `str`
 - Integer -> `int`